matealomot/quick-mark-bookmarker/README.md

-# quick-mark-bookmarker
+# Quick-marker

-Chrome extensions - little bookmarker that allows saving of current tabs or manually added links
+A chrome extension that allows saving of current tabs or manually added links into the local storage for the purpose of reopening them later.